Cortexelus/__e_o_s__s_f__c_o_p_y_m_i_d_d_l_e__/README.md

 - Frontend: /blockrain2/index.html
 - Backend: /simple-express-server/server.js

-On saturday a sidechain was deployed in the WILD.
+On saturday a sidechain was deployed on AWS.
-A dapp went LIVE on
+The dapp went LIVE on Sunday
 http://eossf.s3-website-us-west-1.amazonaws.com/
 and we brought real users to it with Facebook marketing